jaredhendrickson13/pfsense-api/docs/COMMON_CONTROL_PARAMETERS.md

 - Type: Boolean
 - Default: `true`
-- Description: This parameter allows you to control the API's default behavior of apply changes in the background.
+- Description: This parameter allows you to control the API's default behavior of applying changes in the background.
 Setting this parameter to `false` will force the API to wait for the changes to be made on the backend before responding.
 This parameter may not be supported by all endpoints.